jirau/simple-api/README.md

-## Draft: Not Ready

 <p style="color:gray;">Collaborators:<br>
 Ariel Jirau | jirau@us.ibm.com<br>
 Sarah Allen | sarah.allen@ibm.com</p>

 ### Tutorial: Deploying a cloud-native microservice in the IBM Kubernetes Service, going beyond deploying a Hello World application container.

-By following this tutorial, you will be able to exercise all the steps necessary to deploy a cloud-native microservice in the IBM Kubernetes Service (IKS) leveraging IBM Cloud's toolchain automation tools.
+By following this tutorial, you will be able to exercise all the steps necessary to deploy a cloud-native microservice in the IBM Kubernetes Service (IKS) by leveraging IBM Cloud's toolchain automation tools.

 **Prerequisites**
 * You will need an IBM Cloud Account.
 If you don't have one, you can sign up for a free [trial](https://cloud.ibm.com/).
 * Verify that toolchains and tool integrations are available in your region and IBM Cloud environment.
-* You will need a IBM Kubernetes Service cluster.
-At the time of this writing, IBM Cloud offers a 30 days free trial for a multi-node cluster.
+* You will need a IBM Kubernetes Service cluster (IKS).
+At the time of this writing, IBM Cloud offers a 30 days free trial on IKS clusters.
 * You will need to provision an instance of the IBM Cloudant Database service.
 A Lite tier which it is free is also available.

 For this tutorial, we will be deploying a simple cloud-native api, using the IBM Cloud toolchain to containerize, store the image on a Cloud based private container registry and then deploy it to our target Kubernetes cluster.